 - 7 or more drivers – 3 trophies

-- All persons who wish to come on site must sign an SCCA Release and Waiver (PDF) form.
+- All persons who wish to come on site must sign an SCCA Release and Waiver (PDF) form or have an annual “Hard Card” waiver in their possession.
 This includes drivers, crew, guests and families.
 Waiver forms will be available on site.
+A waiver worker should be posted at the entrance to all venues.

 - All persons on site must prominently display their wristband, indicating that the waiver has been signed.